scontrer/reddit-listing-challenge/README.md

 Hello!

-We will create a simple page with reddit listings that include the thumbnail and the title.
+This is a simple page with reddit listings using a reddit API

+Each post includes the thumbnail (if image is provided) and the title.

 The list is paginated.

-Clicking on one row will take you to another view where you can see the comments for that listing.
+Clicking on one row will take you to the comments for that post.

-Lets Start
+To open page, copy html file and open with preferred browser.